h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

     ![rescore](assets/rescore.jpg)

 We can check the **Current Working Set Score** section on the right to see a summation of what occurred.
 In this run, we see that switching all the values for **PAY_1** to **2** led to the doubling of the average mean.
 As a result, **SA** is now implying that our model would predict more defaults because the perceived probability of default was much higher.
 Our current score is now *0.53650* from a prior score of **0.22111**.
 Consequently, the absolute change is **0.31538**, an increase of **142.63%** change.
-Note that the pink circle moved more to the right and now is closer to the Cutoff line.
+Note that the pink circle moved more to the right and now is closer to the cutoff line.

 ![delta](assets/delta.jpg)